Dr James Esson PhD (University College London)

 My teaching is in development geography, bringing together my interests in migration, urban dynamics and education.

 Current postgraduate research students:

-- Blazek, M. Esson, J. and Smith, D.P (2018) Relational geographies of human trafficking: inequality, manoeuvring and im/mobility across space and time, Transactions of the Institute of British Geographers, DOI: 10.1111/tran.12271.
+- Blazek, M, Esson, J, Smith, D (2019) Relational geographies of human trafficking: inequality, manoeuvring and im/mobility across space and time, Transactions of the Institute of British Geographers, 44(1), pp.63-78

 - Esson, J. Gough, K.V.
 Simon, D. Amankwaa, E. Ninot, O and Yankson, PWK (2016) Livelihoods in motion: linking transport, mobility and income-generating activities, Journal of Transport Geography, 55, pp.182-188

 - Esson, J (2015) ‘You have to try your luck’: male Ghanaian youth and the uncertainty of football migration, Environment and Planning A, 47(6), pp.1383-1397

 - Esson, J (2015) Escape to victory: development, youth entrepreneurship and the migration of Ghanaian footballers, Geoforum, 64, pp.47-55